 IT leaders at Meredith sought to solve some daunting long-term problems:

 IT leaders at Meredith expressed concerns about potential performance problems following a modernization project.
 Those concerns later proved to be unwarranted, as performance on the new system was more than twice that of the legacy mainframe.

 Despite those concerns, company leaders made the decision to move forward with their mainframe modernization project, largely due to soaring mainframe operating costs.

 Astadia recommended a re-platforming approach in which both systems would be moved to AWS.
 In addition, the systems were standardized around a common technology stack, most notably including a shared Aurora PostGres relational database instance.
 PostGres replaced the separate IBM DB2 and Sybase databases, eliminating the company’s recurring challenges with database replication between the two systems.

 The Linux-based system, formerly running on-premise, was moved to a dedicated AWS cloud instance.
 The mainframe system was also re-platformed to AWS, with Micro Focus COBOL enabling the company to continue running its existing legacy code in the new environment.

 The project team held to an aggressive timeline, due in large part to the pending end-date on the company’s mainframe contract.
-To avoid another full-year contract which could cost the company over $1 million, they set an ambitious goal to have the new system up and running in just over nine months.
+To avoid another full-year contract with IBM, they set an ambitious goal to have the new system up and running in just over nine months.
 Working together, Astadia and their client completed the job on time and within budget.

 Initially, Meredith undertook this project as a matter of necessity.
 Skyrocketing operating costs were becoming prohibitively expensive.
 As the project unfolded, however, they soon realized they had much more to gain from their modernization effort.